-- delays in reaching a consensus with the U.S. Food and Drug Administration, or FDA, European Medicines Agency, or EMA, or other regulatory authorities on trial design; - delays in reaching agreement on acceptable terms with prospective contract research organizations, or CROs, and clinical trial sites; - delays in opening clinical trial sites or obtaining required institutional review board or independent ethics committee approval at each clinical trial site; - delays in recruiting suitable patients to participate in our future clinical trials; - imposition of a clinical hold by regulatory authorities as a result of a serious adverse event or after an inspection of our clinical trial operations or clinical trial sites; - failure by us, any CROs we engage or any other third parties to adhere to clinical trial requirements; - failure to perform in accordance with good clinical practice, or GCP, or applicable regulatory guidelines in Europe and other international markets; - delays in the testing, validation, manufacturing and delivery of our product candidates to the clinical trial sites, including delays by third parties with whom we have contracted to perform certain of those functions; - delays in having patients complete participation in a clinical trial or return for post-treatment follow-up; - clinical trial sites or patients dropping out of a clinical trial; - selection of clinical endpoints that require prolonged periods of clinical observation or analysis of the resulting data; - occurrence of serious adverse events associated with the product candidate that are viewed to outweigh its potential benefits; - occurrence of serious adverse events in clinical trials of the same class of agents conducted by other sponsors; and - changes in regulatory requirements and guidance that require amending or submitting new clinical protocols.
+- delays in reaching a consensus with the U.S. Food and Drug Administration, or FDA, European Medicines Agency, or EMA, or other regulatory authorities on trial design; - delays in reaching agreement on acceptable terms with prospective contract research organizations, or CROs, and clinical trial sites; - delays in execution of development due to financial instability of our CROs, CMOs and CDMOs - delays in opening clinical trial sites or obtaining required institutional review board or independent ethics committee approval at each clinical trial site; - delays in recruiting suitable patients to participate in our future clinical trials; - imposition of a clinical hold by regulatory authorities as a result of a serious adverse event or after an inspection of our clinical trial operations or clinical trial sites; - failure by us, any CROs we engage or any other third parties to adhere to clinical trial requirements; - failure to perform in accordance with good clinical practice, or GCP, or applicable regulatory guidelines in Europe and other international markets; - delays in the testing, validation, manufacturing and delivery of our product candidates to the clinical trial sites, including delays by third parties with whom we have contracted to perform certain of those functions; - delays in having patients complete participation in a clinical trial or return for post-treatment follow-up; - clinical trial sites or patients dropping out of a clinical trial; - selection of clinical endpoints that require prolonged periods of clinical observation or analysis of the resulting data; - occurrence of serious adverse events associated with the product candidate that are viewed to outweigh its potential benefits; - occurrence of serious adverse events in clinical trials of the same class of agents conducted by other sponsors; and - changes in regulatory requirements and guidance that require amending or submitting new clinical protocols.